Frequently Asked Questions

 Current brain research indicates that there are neurological differences in people who stutter.
-For instance, there is more brain activity during speech, particularly in the right hemisphere, in a person who stutters compared to that of a person who does not stutter.
+For instance, there is more brain activity during speech - especially in the right hemisphere - compared to that of a person who does not stutter.
 It is in dispute whether these neurological conditions cause stuttering or are caused by the brain trying to compensate for stuttering.

 Stuttering can run in families.
 About 6 out of 10 people who stutter are thought to have a family member who also stutters.
 Research on extended families where stuttering is predominant has found specific types of genetic mutations.
 These mutations are thought to cause a difference in brain functioning, which leads to stuttering.
 While researchers have found genetic similarities in people who stutter, no single genetic cause - or gene - has yet been clearly identified.

 While many people are able to speak more easily and greatly reduce the effect of stuttering on their lives, there is no actual cure for stuttering.
 There is specialist speech therapy for stuttering in Canada.
 Though therapy can be most effective for children under the age of 5 and is highly advised, speech therapy can be beneficial at any stage of life.
-As for children who stutter, about 80% outgrow the condition.

 Treatments that combine methods for speaking more easily and reducing the anxiety around stuttering are usually most effective.
-A registered Speech-Language Pathologist, who has had experience treating stuttering, can help set goals and deal with issues of commitment and personal change.
-Two to four week intensive courses with a small group of people who stutter generally show the best results.
-Sessions once a week can also be highly effective.
-For both these formats, the lasting power of the positive results depends on a follow up maintenance program that the patient manages himself outside of the clinic.
+For adults, it is very helpful to work with a specialist speech and language pathologist to set goals and deal with issues of self-identity and personal change.
+Two to four week courses with a small group of people who stutter generally show the best results.
+Sessions once a week can also be highly effective - and are often more practical.

 The best treatments for children who stutter are those where parents and caregivers are closely involved under the guidance of a specialist speech and language pathologist.
 There are two main types of therapy, depending on the child’s needs.
 One type helps the child to speak more fluently and the other type aims to reduce the demands on a child to speak.